Harmine: Pharmacodynamics

+Pharmacokinetics

+The pharmacokinetics of harmine have been studied and described.
+The plasma elimination half-life of harmine is about 1.3 to 1.9 hours or with a range of 1 to 3 hours.

+Chemistry

+Harmine, also known as 7-methoxy-1-methyl-β-carboline, is a substituted β-carboline and cyclized tryptamine derivative.
+Analogues of harmine include harmaline and tetrahydroharmine, among others.
+A positional isomer of harmine is 6-methoxyharman and analogues of that isomer include 6-methoxyharmalan and 6-methoxytetrahydroharmine (6-MeO-THH).

+Synthesis

+The chemical synthesis of harmine has been described.

-Natural sources
+Natural occurrence

 Harmine is found in a wide variety of different organisms, most of which are plants.

 Alexander Shulgin lists about thirty different species known to contain harmine, including seven species of butterfly in the family Nymphalidae.

 The harmine-containing plants include tobacco, Peganum harmala, two species of passiflora, and numerous others.
 Lemon balm (Melissa officinalis) contains harmine.

 In addition to B. caapi, at least three members of the Malpighiaceae contain harmine, including two more Banisteriopsis species and the plant Callaeum antifebrile.
-Callaway, Brito and Neves (2005) found harmine levels of 0.31-8.43% in B. caapi samples.
+Callaway, Brito and Neves (2005) found harmine levels of 0.31–8.43% in B. caapi samples.

 The family Zygophyllaceae, which P. harmala belongs to, contains at least two other harmine-bearing plants: Peganum nigellastrum and Zygophyllum fabago.